CorPower Ocean: C4 testing at Aguçadoura

 In 2020, CorPower secured a license from the Portuguese Directorate-General for Natural Resources (DGRM) to deploy devices offshore of Aguçadoura in northern Portugal as part of their HiWave-5 project.
 This is at the Aguçadoura test site previously used by Pelamis Wave Power for the Aguçadoura Wave Farm.
 A new 6.2 km long subsea cable was installed in 2022 by Maersk Supply Service, to provide communications and transmit power from an array of four devices back to shore.

 The C4 device was deployed at Aguçadora in Portugal in September 2023.
 It was launched at the port of Viana do Castello, and towed to the site, 4 km offshore.
 It was connected to the seabed by a bespoke "UMACK" anchoring system, and connected to the Portuguese electricity grid by a subsea cable.
 Following a seven week commissioning period, the device started exporting power to the grid in October 2023.
 In this first phase of testing, peak power output of up to 600 kW was recorded, and upgrades in planned onshore servicing after this may increase this to 850 kW.
 It is planned to conduct a Power Performance Assessment phase in line with the IEC Technical Specification 62600-100.

 The 300 kW rated power C4 WEC is 9 m in diameter, 19 m tall, and has a mass of around 60 tonnes.
 In February 2024, it was announced the device had survived 18.5 m high waves during Storm Domingos in November 2023.

+In July 2026, DNV certified the C4 WEC.

 Prior to deployment at sea, the C4 drivetrain was tested for a year in a purpose-built dry test rig at the companies factory in Västberga, Stockholm.
 This allowed the company to debug the system and tune the performance.

 CorPower has partnered with the French company TotalEnergies to develop an array of devices at Aguçadora as part of the HiWave-5 project, which will see a further three CorPower WECs deployed in a small array.
-It was originally planned to manufacture these devices between 2022 and 2024, although like many other things, this timeline was impacted by the COVID-19 pandemic.
+It was originally planned to manufacture these devices between 2022 and 2024, though this timeline was impacted by the COVID-19 pandemic.